Qiskit/rustworkx/docs/source/api.rst

     node.

     :param PyDAG graph: The DAG to get the descendants from
-    :param int node: The index of the dag to get the descendants for
+    :param int node: The index of the dag node to get the descendants for

     :returns nodes: A list of node indexes of descendants of provided node.
+    :rtype: list

+.. py:function:: bfs_successors(graph, node):
+    Return successors in a breadth-first-search from a source node.

+    The return format is [(Parent Node, [Children Nodes])] in a bfs order from the source node provided.

+    :param PyDAG graph: The DAG to get the bfs_successors from
+    :param int node: The index of the dag node to get the bfs successors for

+    :returns nodes: A list of nodes's data and their children in bfs order
     :rtype: list